surfergrl/sgs-gift-guide/README.md

 The app is contained on one page.
 This page will have the main site navigation as usual for the site.

-Three divs appear depending on where you are in the guide.
+Seven divs appear depending on where you are in the guide (one for each of five questions, one intro page and one results page).

 ---